alturiak/nio-smith/docs/PLUGINS.md

 - ❌ not use `time.sleep()` - please use `asyncio.sleep()` instead

 ## Plugins should
-- ✔ raise `ImportError`s with meaningful messages for missing 3rd-party modules
-- ✔ handle any other exceptions themselves
+- ✔ handle exceptions themselves (they will eventually be caught by the bot, but will produce error logs)
 - ✔ use [type hints](https://docs.python.org/3/library/typing.html)
 - ✔ adhere to [PEP 8](https://www.python.org/dev/peps/pep-0008/) (except for
 [maximum-line-length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length) - anything up to 160 is fine by